Stuart Ashen: YouTube

 Ashen has been reviewing food and various products in a distinctive style on YouTube since 2006.
 The items he reviews are often low quality and procured from various variety stores (notably Poundland), or are poor knockoffs of well-received or well-known products, which he refers to as "tat".
 Featured products are typically personally sourced by Ashen in the UK or during holidays abroad or submitted by viewers.
-Almost all of Ashens videos are filmed in his home, showing only his living room couch and his hands, that are holding and pointing to the products he is reviewing, while his face is rarely seen by the viewer.
+Almost all of Ashen's videos are filmed in his home, showing only his living room couch and his hands, that are holding and pointing to the products he is reviewing, while his face is rarely seen by the viewer.

 He frequently collaborated with his friend and fellow YouTube vlogger Barry Lewis, and in the mid-2010s, had a podcast and YouTube channel with him, both called Barshens.

-As of 31 January 2025 Ashen has produced 944 videos on his primary YouTube channel, which has 1.64 million subscribers and more than 563 million video views.
-His secondary channel, used mainly for DVD extra style clips, along with an annual look with Daniel Hardcastle at a series of Advent calendars throughout December, has more than 319,000 subscribers and more than 63 million video views.
+As of 16 September 2026, Ashen has produced 969 videos on his primary YouTube channel, which has 1.67 million subscribers and more than 576 million video views.
+His secondary channel, used mainly for DVD extra style clips, along with an annual look with Daniel Hardcastle at a series of Advent calendars throughout December, has more than 317,000 subscribers and more than 66 million video views.
 In addition to his own channels he has also produced videos for other YouTube channels, which included "The Multiverse", a geek-themed channel controlled by ChannelFlip.

 In 2013 Ashen, along with Emma Blackery, Daniel Howell (danisnotonfire) and Phil Lester (AmazingPhil), starred as a contestant in a remake of the 1980s television programme Knightmare during the YouTube Geek Week event.